About The Program

 Tuition and Fees

 Tuition is $25,000 per year, payable in 4 installments.
-The first installment of $6,250 is due at the time of registration with subsequent payments of $6,250 at specific times during the year.
-In additions, students will need approximately $25,000 – $30,000 to cover living expenses for the year.
+The first installment of $6,250 is due at the time of registration with subsequent payments of $6,250 after three, six, and nine months have been completed.
+In addition, students will need approximately $40,000 – $45,000 to cover living expenses for the year.
 The nature of our program makes it impossible for students to have jobs while in the program.

 As we are a private program and not a part of a university or college, federal financial aid is not available.
-This includes most student loans, grants, scholarships, funds from the G.I. bill, and any other kind of assistance that would typically be available.
+This includes most student loans, grants, scholarships, funds, and any other kind of assistance that would typically be available.
 We would be happy to accept these funds, but they are only available to college and universities.

 Texas Heart Institute is happy to partner with Meritize Financial to offer student loans that are customized based on individual student performance.
 Students are able to finance the amount of tuition only.
 For more information, please visit www.meritize.com

 - The graduates from the Classes of 2012 – 2017 had 100% job placement within 6 months of graduation.
 (Source: AC-PE Graduation Survey)